Interpreting Home Hormone Test Kit Results

-When interpreting lab results, whether they are from your doctor or from home hormone test kits, it's important to remember that the "normal range" and what is "normal" for you might be two different things.
+- When interpreting lab results, whether they are from your doctor or from home hormone test kits, it's important to remember that the "normal range" and what is "normal" for you might be two different things.
 And "ranges" can be pretty broad, and a little more or less of whatever you're measuring might make you feel a whole lot better, and still be within "the range".
 Take for example the 8am "normal" range.
 3.5-6.3 means that you could have nearly TWICE the amount of cortisol (or conversely, HALF as much) and still be within "normal" range.
 If your body were producing twice as much, would you feel a difference?
 Oh yeah!
 Also, your test results can be dramatically different on different days, so your results on a stressful day could be WAY different...

-ask me how they know the difference, but they do!) and their prime "repair time" is between 7 & 9 am.
+ask me how they know the difference, but they do!) and their prime repair time is between 7 & 9 am.
 So do not feel lazy for sleeping

 Sometimes allowing yourself to do the things you body is asking for is the hardest part.